Is That Really Jeff's Bicuspid Aortic Valve?

 So you know, this was not Jeff's first heart surgery.
 As Jeff posted:

 At age 5, I was diagnosed with a coarctation of my aorta and had it surgically repaired.
 Several years later, at age 42, I developed PVCs and was diagnosed with a severely leaking bicuspid aortic valve and a re-narrowing at my coarctation repair site.
-I am now 49 and scheduled for an aortic valve replacement/repair on December 2, 2020.
+I am now 49 and scheduled for another aortic valve replacement/repair.
 Within the last month, I also had a stent placed in my coarctation site via catheter.

 Thanks Jeff & Dr. Harrington!